 There are two developed campgrounds at Girraween.
 Both cater to similar numbers of campers: Castle Rock is more of an open space camping area while Bald Rock Creek has somewhat secluded sites in a forest setting.

-[Note: Both campgrounds are currently closed (July 2018) due to water restrictions and lack of rainfall.
+[Update May 2019: Both campgrounds remain closed outside of school holidays due to water restrictions and lack of rainfall.
+No showers will be available during school holidays.
 Check the Parks Alerts for more details.]

 Camping at Girraween National Park: Castle Rock Campground